SagarMomin/Ocaml-On-Pixelbook/README.md

 # If you don't want to overwrite your bashrc, you'll have to manually
 # look through: ~/.vim/system-configs/setup/
 $ bash ~/.vim/system-configs/smash-all-my-configs.sh
+# Update inputrc to point to the one in system config
+$ ln -s ~/.vim/system-configs/rcfiles/sane-defaults/inputrc ~/.inputrc
 ~~~~

 # Making OCaml + vim = :D